Reflected random walks and unstable Martin boundary: Introduction

 \subsubsection{Contribution}

-Our main objective is to shine a light on a rare instability phenomenon of the Martin boundary, in the framework of two-dimensional reflected random walks.
+Our main objective is to shed light on a rare instability phenomenon of the Martin boundary, in the framework of two-dimensional reflected random walks.
 More specifically, we propose a family of probabilistic models for which the arithmetic nature (rational vs.\ non-rational) of some parameter has a strong influence on the topology of the Martin boundary.
-Precisely, defining the (real) parameter $t_0$ as in \eqref{eq:def_gamma_0}, the Martin boundary will be homeomorphic to $\mathbb Z$ (resp.\ $\mathbb R$) if $t_0\in \mathbb Q$ (resp.\ $t_0\notin \mathbb Q$).
+Precisely, there is a directional angle $\gamma_0$ associated with the random walk, see \eqref{eq:def_gamma_0} below, such that for rational $t_0 = \tan\gamma_0$, the boundary is countable, while it is uncountable when $t_0$ is non-rational.
 As the quantity $t_0$ is locally analytic in the transition probabilities (viewed as variables), one immediately deduces that the Martin boundary is unstable (in our definition).
-See Theorem~\ref{thm:main-3} for a precise statement.
+See Theorem~\ref{thm:main-4} for a precise statement.
 We would like to emphasize the following two differences w.r.t.\ the only known other example of instability: \begin{itemize} \item The instability in \cite{IR-10a} follows from an interplay between boundary and interior parameters.
-Our example only concerns interior parameters and is, from that point of view, more intrinsic. \item Being analytic and non-constant, the function $t_0$ in \eqref{eq:def_gamma_0} takes infinitely many rational and non-rational values, and so the Martin boundary jumps infinitely many times from $\mathbb Z$ to $\mathbb R$.
-On the other hand, in the example found in \cite{IR-10a}, there is somehow only one jump, meaning that the spectral interval my be divided into two subintervals, and within each of them the Martin boundary is stable. \end{itemize} Interestingly, the quantity $t_0$ (whose arithmetic nature intervenes) appears in two recent papers \cite{JoMiYe-18,GaRa-16}; we will develop this point later on.
+Our example only concerns interior parameters and is, from that point of view, more intrinsic. \item Being analytic and non-constant, the function $t_0$ in \eqref{eq:def_gamma_0} takes infinitely many rational and non-rational values, and so the Martin boundary ``jumps'' infinitely many times from $\mathbb Z\cup\{\pm\infty\}$ to $\mathbb R\cup\{\pm\infty\}$.
+On the other hand, in the example found in \cite{IR-10a}, there is somehow only one jump, meaning that the spectral interval my be divided into two subintervals, and within each of them the Martin boundary is stable. \end{itemize}